cqframework/cql-execution/README.md

 # Pull Requests

-If JavaScript source code is modified, `cql4browsers.js` needs to be included in the pull request, otherwise Travis CI will fail.
+If TypeScript source code is modified, `cql4browsers.js` needs to be included in the pull request, otherwise GitHub Actions CI will fail.
 To generate this file, run:

 ```
-npm run build:all
+npm run build:browserify
 ```